The congestion challenge

 Toucan crossing optimisation, Sheffield City Council

 AI for Detection was chosen for its ability to detect vehicles, cyclists and pedestrians over a wide area

-Since June 2022 Sheffield City Council have used Smart Signal Control: AI for Detection to optimise a Toucan crossing for active travel users.
+Since June 2022 Sheffield City Council have used Smart Signal Control: AI for Detection to optimize a Toucan crossing for active transportation users.

 The sensors are used for advanced cyclist detection on the approach paths to the crossing, as well as pedestrian “on-crossing” and waiting area occupancy data.
 This data is used to call the crossing stage upon detection of cyclist approach, or to request the extension of the pedestrian stage based on occupancy of pedestrians in the on-crossing area.